microsoft/windows-container-tools/LogMonitor/docs/README.md

 Different logs source types have different field names:<br>
 <strong>Event Logs:</strong>
-  - `Source`: This is the source of the log. i.e ‘EventLog’ to differentiate the sources of the different logs being streamed in the console.
+  - `Source`: The source of the log. i.e ‘EventLog’ to differentiate the sources of the different logs being streamed in the console.
   - `TimeStamp`: The time the event was logged
   - `EventID`: The event Id
-  - `Severity`: label that indicate the severity or urgency of a log entry
+  - `Severity`: A label that indicates the severity or urgency of a log entry
   - `Message`: The event message

 <strong>ETW Logs:</strong>
-  - `Source`: Log source (Event Log)
+  - `Source`: The Log source (Event Log)
   - `TimeStamp`: The time the event was logged
-  - `Severity`: label that indicate the severity or urgency of a log entry
+  - `Severity`: A label that indicates the severity or urgency of a log entry
   - `ProviderId`: The ETW Event Provider ID
   - `ProviderName`: The ETW Event Provider Name
   - `DecodingSource`